Getting started with Trento Premium #

 onto/etc/trento/agent.yaml

-and ensure that entries facts-service-url, server-url, and api-key are maintained properly in the latter:facts-service-url: the address of the AMQP service shared with the checks engine where fact gathering requests are received.
-The right syntax is
+and ensure that entries facts-service-url, server-url, and api-key are maintained properly in the latter.Start the Trento Agent:

 >

-sudo systemctl restart trento-agentCheck the status of the Trento Agent:
+sudo systemctl start trento-agentCheck the status of the Trento Agent:

 >